 - The episode "Cool Jerk" has Arnold getting talked into skipping school by his new delinquent friend, Frankie G.

 - The Rocket Power episode "Snow Day" has Sam revealing that his old school back in Kansas is having a Snow Day, which inspires Otto to have his own Snow Day in order to avoid going to a boring school assembly.
 Otto and Sam end up getting stuck on a roller coaster and wind up on the news.
-When Otto's dad brings them back to school for punishment, they find out that Reggie and Twister had fun at a carnival in their assembly.
+When Raymundo and Tito see this and bring the boys back to school for punishment, they find out that Reggie and Twister had fun at a carnival in their assembly.

 - In The Simpsons episode "The Boy Who Knew Too Much", Bart ditches school and gets pursued by Principal Skinner, ending up at a party for Mayor Quimby's nephew, Freddy.
 When Bart witnesses some violent action that is blamed on Freddy, he agonizes on whether or not he should testify in court as a witness at the risk of confessing his truancy.

 - The SpongeBob SquarePants episode "Ditchin'" has Patrick convincing SpongeBob to ditch Boating School so they can go to a Mermaid Man and Barnacle Boy comic book signing.
 While trying to return to class, SpongeBob gets distracted one too many times until he witnesses a former student at the boating school being arrested for violating his parole and worries he will face the same outcome as that student because he, too, cut class.
 By the time SpongeBob makes it back to school before the final bell, he sees Mrs. Puff being taken away for ditching jury duty.